DennisKleinhans/tue-search/README.md

  - `config\retrieval_system\pipeline_config.json`

 Note that currently only `pipeline_config.model = "LR"` (logistic regression) and `pipeline_config.embedding_type = "none"` (this disables the use of GloVe) are supported.

-## License
-This release of TUESearch is licensed under the BSD 3-Clause license.
-Please refer to the `LICENSE` file for the terms of this license.

-## Support
-This release comes without any support, warranty or guarantee that your PC won't melt while training the retrieval system.